EXPLAINER: What we know about AstraZeneca blood clot reports

 WHAT HAVE PREVIOUS INVESTIGATIONS FOUND?

-Earlier this month, the European Medicines Agency concluded the AstraZeneca shot did not raise the overall risk of blood clots but could not rule out a link to rare clots and recommended a new warning be added to the vaccine's leaflet.
-It did not recommend that any new age restrictions be put in place; the shot is authorized for people 18 and over.
+The EMA's initial investigation concluded the AstraZeneca shot did not raise the overall risk of blood clots but could not rule out a link to rare clots and recommended a new warning be added to the vaccine's leaflet.
+The shot is authorized for people 18 and over.

+The EMA is continuing to look closely at two rare types of blood clots, including one that affects the brain, reported in people who got at least one dose of the AstraZeneca vaccine and could update its recommendations for the vaccine next week.

+On Wednesday, Dr. Peter Arlett of the EMA said that the agency is seeing “more cases of (brain clots) than we would expect to see,” and noted that more younger women have been affected — but it wasn’t clear if that was significant since younger women were also more likely to receive the AstraZeneca vaccine in Europe.
+He did not say how many of these kinds of clots would typically show up in the general population.

 The World Health Organization's expert committee also evaluated available data for the AstraZeneca vaccine and said the shot was safe and effective.
 On Wednesday, Dr. Kate O'Brien, who heads WHO's vaccines department, said they were continuing to review the situation.